sokunbifarid/AlaniSokunbi/README.md

-- 👋 Hi, I’m AlaniSokunbi, a freelancing game developer.
-I'm a proficient game developer using the godot game engine with interest in various gaming categories.
+- 👋 Hi, I’m Sokunbi Farid, a freelancing game developer.
+I'm a proficient game developer using the godot game engine with interest in various gaming categories, I'm currently looking into incorporating cloud technologies into online game features.
 - 👀 I'm always intrested in developing role playing games which involves character controls and character interactions.
 I could develop in the 2D or 3D workspace depending on which my heart draws to.
       I also enjoy creating AI codes and automated programming which I feel gives a unique feel to games and how the player interacts with it.
 - 🌱 I’m currently learning 3D modelling and animation.
 I plan to start working full time on 3D games and build my portfolio on that.
 By learning 3D game development I want to hop on the virtual world and create a better virtual experience to the gaming community.